danielsollondon/azure-aks-docs/articles/aks/migrate-from-autoscaler-to-node-autoprovision.md

 - Right-size workloads for consolidation
   - Set proper resource requests/limits, replicas, and pod disruption budgets (PDBs) to allow for a gradual migration.
 This migration method will require properly set PDBs to ensure well-managed disruption of your workloads.
 - Verify your system node pool
-  - AKS requires a system node pool for system components (such as CoreDNS, Karpent
+  - AKS requires a system node pool for system components (such as CoreDNS, Karpenter, etc.)

 ### Disable cluster autoscaler safely